wallker0/main/c# simple webscrp/README.md

 [EN]

-Webscrap done as simples as possible using HtmlAgilityPack's lib in C# scrap two values from the specified website and print to console.
+Webscrap done as simples as possible using HtmlAgilityPack's lib in C#

+It searches for two values at the specified website and >print to console.